Loopring/protocols/packages/loopring_v3/DESIGN.md

 Fees are stored in the wallet/dual-author accounts of the wallet/ringmatcher.
 These accounts are special as anyone can request a withdrawal onchain.
 In `withdraw` we check if the account is a wallet/dual-author account to see if we need to burn part of the balance.

-Once withdrawn from the Merkel tree the balances are stored onchain in the Exchange contract so the BurnManager can withdraw them using `withdrawTheBurn`.
+Once withdrawn from the merkle tree the balances are stored onchain in the Exchange contract so the BurnManager can withdraw them using `withdrawTheBurn`.

 ## Brokers